nikitavoloboev/data/focusing/rules.md

 - Watch videos (talks & tutorials) in 1.75 or 2 speed, unless it hurts comprehension.
 - Listen to podcasts/books at fast enough speed to comprehend.
 (Overcast: ~ 1.4 + smart speed, Books: 1.25/1.5).

+## Tools

+- Only use what is necessary.
+Experiment with things but never keep things you are not actually using.
+That mostly includes plugins and modifications.
+- Establish a good mental model of what I need and what I use as I approach modifying my workflow and tools.
+- Use best tools available to complete tasks.
+If don't exist, create new tools or adjust existing ones.

 ## Share

 - Share everything I know and made.